vschiavoni/minervafs/README.md

 }
 ```

-- `root_folder` is the path to were the persistent path of minervaFS should be place
+- `root_folder` is the path to were the persistent path of minervaFS should be place.
+The root folder should be an empty folder in your system.
+A none existing root folder will allow minervaFS to be mounted but not work.
 - `code` is the configuration for the transformation configuration.

 `code` can contain many options and varies depending on the transformation function.